What It Means to Have a Relationship With Yourself

 Not the performance of self-awareness — the journaling you do to appear introspective, the meditation app you open and close without actually meditating.
 But genuine presence.
 The willingness to be with yourself, fully, even when what you find there is uncomfortable.

 This is harder than it sounds.
-Most of us have developed considerable skill at being elsewhere — in the past, in the future, in other people's lives, in the relentless busyness that keeps us from having to simply be here, with ourselves, in the present moment.
+Most of us have developed considerable skill at being elsewhere — in the past, in the future, in other people's lives, in the relentless busyness that keeps us from having to simply be here, with ourselves, in this moment.

 The relationship with yourself begins in the moments when you stop running from yourself and simply stay.